ietf-wg-idr/RFC4271bis/rfc4271bis.md

 KEEPALIVE messages may be sent periodically to ensure that the connection is live.
 NOTIFICATION messages are sent in response to errors or special conditions.
-If a connection encounters an error condition, a NOTIFICATION message is sent and the connection is closed.
+If a connection encounters an error condition, a NOTIFICATION message is sent, and the connection is closed.

 A peer in a different AS is referred to as an external peer, while a